nf-core/rangeland/docs/usage.md

 On the lowest level of the structure, the actual data is stored.
 Looking at the contents of `LE07_L1TP_181036_20061217_20170105_01_T1`, we see that all files share the same prefix, followed by a specification of the specific files contents.
 These suffixes include:

 - "B" followed by a number _i_ identifying the band of the satellite (band 6 has two files as Landsat 7 has two thermal bands)
-- "BQA" identifying the quality information band
+- "BQA" identifies the quality information band
 - "GCP" identifies ground control point information
 - "ANG" identifies angle of observation and other geometric information information
 - "MTL" identifies meta data

 All files within the lowest level of structure belong to a single observation.
-Files containing imagery (prefix starts with "B") should be .tif files.
+Files containing imagery (prefix starts with "B") should be `.tif` files.
 Files containing auxiliary data are text files.

 This structure is automatically generated when [using force to download the data](https://force-eo.readthedocs.io/en/latest/components/lower-level/level1/level1-csd.html?).
-We strongly suggest users to download data using FORCE (e.g.).
+We strongly suggest users to download data using FORCE.
 For example, executing the following code (e.g. with [FORCE in docker](https://force-eo.readthedocs.io/en/latest/setup/docker.html)) will download data for Landsat 4,5 and 7, in the time range from 1st January 1984 until 31st December 2006, including pictures with up to 70 percent of cloud coverage:

 ```bash
 mkdir -p meta